yehonatanmizrachi/java-mobile-phone/Readme.md

 ● BlackJack Game - An app that implements a BlackJack game: User VS Dealer.

 We implemented our system according to OOP principles, and divides it to Backend - Fronted using JSON to communication.
+Also, for our GUI we have used: JOptionPane, JFrame ,JLabels, Music and Pics.

 # UML link - draw.io